metalman3797/Cura-Dremel-Printer-Plugin/README.md

 3. You should be all set

 # Usage
+Once installed,
+1. open cura
-Once installed, open cura, select the Dremel 3D20 as your printer (cura->preferences->printers->add), slice the print with the options you want, then save to file, selecting .g3drem as the output file format.
+2. select the Dremel 3D20 as your printer (cura->preferences->printers->add)
+3. select PLA as your filament type, and slice the print with the options you want.
+4. Save to file, selecting .g3drem as the output file format.

 ![Save as .g3drem file](/docs/saveas.PNG)